sw-yx/fsa-data-structures-checkpoint/README.md

 ## Test Parameters

 You may work on the suites in any order, except that to do `HashTable` you need a working `Alist`.
+Note that some suites are extra credit.

 You can pass the `Queue` & `Stack` specs using simple array methods to begin.
 If you have time, attempt `Queue` & `Stack` solutions that use pointers (indices) or Linked Lists; however, you are encouraged to work on other specs first.